 The cleanliness and quality of compressed air are, of course, paramount when dealing with members of the public.
 Because without it, the risk of contamination increases and some equipment (such as ultrasonic) may not function properly.
 All compressors produce condensate (water) as part of the mechanical process of compressing air.
 Therefore, if condensate is present in surgery air, the filter material of an in-line bacterial filter can become wet; consequently allowing micro-organisms to penetrate the filter.

-The removal of liquids and debris from the operating area, as well as amalgam separation, are all essential functions of any dental procedure; however suction systems are often overlooked until they lose efficiency or fail completely.
-We can advise on service schedules for air and suction systems, filtration, air dryer specification, as well as improving your present compressed air and vacuum systems.
+The removal of liquids and debris from the operating area, as well as amalgam separation, are all essential functions of any dental procedure; however suction systems, filtration, air dryer specification, as well as improving your present compressed air and vacuum systems.
 Please note that a standard air compressor service may not necessarily include an ‘air quality’ test with written and recorded results, therefore you would need to request this if required.

-Dry, filtered and Clean Air Dentistry Compressors are a legal requirement within the NHS hospital environment, orthodontist, in addition to the operating theatre, and so on.
+Dry, filtered and clean air dentistry compressors are a legal requirement within the NHS hospital environment, orthodontist, in addition to the operating theatre, and so on.
 The NHS guidance document (Health Technical Memorandum 2022) discusses dental compressed air and provides further details of air quality requirements for dental surgeries in hospital settings.
-If you are looking for services in dental air compressors before a compressor is used, a ‘competent’ person should draw up a written scheme of examination detailing its periodic examination.
+If you are looking for services in dental air compressors before a compressor is used, a ‘competent’ person should draw up a written scheme of examination detailing it’s periodic examination.
 The owner of the compressor must ensure that the periodic examinations are carried out to the written scheme.
-The Health and Safety Executive recommends examinations should occur at least once every 26 months for air compressors.
+The Health & Safety Executive recommends examinations should occur at least once every 26 months for air compressors.